Azure-Samples/ms-identity-javascript-angular-tutorial/5-AccessControl/2-call-api-groups/README.md

 }
 ```

 > :warning: In the sample, the group list is cached for 1 hr by default, and thus Cached groups will miss any changes to a users group membership for this duration.
-For capturing real-time changes to a user's group membership, consider implementing MS Graph change notifications (https://learn.microsoft.com/graph/api/resources/webhooks)
+For capturing real-time changes to a user's group membership, consider implementing [Microsoft Graph change notifications](https://learn.microsoft.com/graph/api/resources/webhooks)

+#### Caching user group memberships in overage scenario

+Lorem ipsum...

 ##### Group authorization policy